Wilfred/difftastic/README.md

 With R7RS support, a single `|` can no longer appears in the middle of an identifier.

+The nodes `directive` no longer contain sub nodes `symbol`.
+Now it's a single node.

 ## Status

 ~~tree-sitter-scheme should work on a superset of Scheme.~~